 When it's really busy, they might skip their lunch break, but best not to count on that.

 Tickets can be bought at the entrance of the Lunerseebahn and cost €12.20 (return ticket for adults) at the time of writing.
 There are discounts for seniors, children, and groups.
 If you get the Montafon-Brandnertal Card, your ride is for free.

 Food and drinks

-If you do the loop-trail around the Lunersee, you’ll pass by two places where you can get something to eat or drink.
-The Douglas Hütte is located right by the cable car station and open from 7 a.m. until 10 p.m. daily from May 15 to October 15.
+If you do the loop trail around the Lunersee, you'll pass by two places where you can get something to eat or drink.
+The Douglas Hütte is located right by the cable car station and is open from 7 a.m. until 10 p.m. daily from May 15 to October 15.